helipilot50/orientdb-recommendation/README.md

 log.debug("Best customer: " + bestMatchedCustomer);
 log.debug("Best score: " + bestScore);
 ```
 Having completed iterating through the list of similar customers you will have the customer with the highest similarity score.
-We then get the movies that this customer has watched
+We then get the products that this customer has watched
 ```java
 // get the movies
 Key[] recomendedMovieKeys = new Key[bestMatchedPurchases.size()];